Beginner, Canning, Kitchen Basics

 What is water bath canning?

 Water bath canning is a method of preserving food for long-term shelf-stable storage.
 Glass jars are filled with food, then fitted with metal lids coated with adhesive.
 Metal bands hold the lids in place.
-The jars are completely submerged in the boiling water and are boiled, also known as processed, for an allotted amount of time, depending on the type of food and the size of the jars.
+The jars are completely submerged in boiling water and are boiled, also known as processed, for an allotted amount of time, depending on the type of food and the size of the jars.

 How does water bath canning work?